What happens in the stomach?

 Gaviscon Dual Action works in two different ways to effectively relieve the symptoms of heartburn and indigestion:

-- The antacid – the antacid in Gaviscon Dual Action neutralises excess stomach acid to relieve the pain and discomfort of indigestion.
+- The antacid – the antacid in Gaviscon Dual Action neutralises excess stomach acid to relieve the pain and discomfort of indigestion.14

 - The raft – the sodium alginate in Gaviscon Dual Action forms a thick layer (think of it like a ‘raft’) on top of your stomach contents.
-The ‘raft’ then acts as a physical barrier that helps keep your stomach contents where it belongs – in your stomach – and not in your oesophagus where it can cause discomfort and burning pain.
+The ‘raft’ then acts as a physical barrier that helps keep your stomach contents where it belongs14 – in your stomach – and not in your oesophagus where it can cause discomfort and burning pain.5

-Want fast-acting relief from heartburn and indigestion?
-Gaviscon Dual Action Liquid starts to soothe from 4 minutes!*
+Want fast-acting relief from heartburn and indigestion symptoms?
+Gaviscon Dual Action Liquid starts to soothe from 4 minutes!*15

 So, as you can see, stomach acid is a vital part of the digestive process.
 Mostly it's our friend – but even if it becomes our foe, there are effective measures that can be taken to help.